FranceBe/robots-factory/README.md

 Those folders contain sub-folders :
 - `tests` contains the tests made with `Jest` and `React-testing-library`.
 - `stories` contains the storybook stories (only for components).
-- `types` contains all the types used for Typescript.

 #### Best practices